 Today I would like to welcome Maria from https://www.vet-organics.com/ to the blog today.
 She has wonderful information on doggy ear infections.
 This topic hits home because Ryder suffered from chronic ear infections for a long time.
 It took us a while to nail down his diet due to food allergies, but ear infections were the first sign we had that there was a problem.
 Ear infections are nothing to take lightly.
 I found a site for homemade ear cleaner that I found would be helpful.

-Let’s hear what Maria has to say about dealing with dog ear infections.
+But let’s hear what Maria has to say about dealing with dog ear infections.

 One of the widely known canine health problems nowadays is dog ear infection (otitis externa) and if we don’t take care of it fully and properly, they can become one of the hardest canine problems to deal with.
 They can repeat again and again, for years… Ear infections do not spontaneously occur.
 Some event or underlying disease must precipitate it.
 My top reason why pets get ear infections is allergies.
 Allergies may be triggered by ingestion of certain foods, like beef, dairy products, chicken, lamb, fish, eggs, corn, wheat, and soy.